SpongePowered/SpongeDocs/source/plugin/injection.rst

   Depending on the annotation given this will contain a path reference to the plugins default config file or the directory used for storing configuration files.

-PluginContainer
+:javadoc:`PluginContainer`
-  A ``@Plugin`` class wrapper, used to retrieve information from the annotation for easier use.
+  A :javadoc:`Plugin` class wrapper, used to retrieve information from the annotation for easier use.

-PluginManager
+:javadoc:`PluginManager`
   Manages the plugins loaded by the implementation.
   Can retrieve another plugin's ``PluginContainer``.